-Preparation of Parasites for Identification: Cestodes were removed from the preservative medium, washed to remove the fixative and stained in acetocarmine, dehydrated and cleared in xylene and examined with the microscope.
+Preparation of Parasites for Identification:

+Cestodes were removed from the preservative medium, washed to remove the fixative and stained in acetocarmine, dehydrated and cleared in xylene and examined with the microscope.
 Nematodes were cleared in lactophenol before being examined under the microscope.

-Identification and Confirmation of Parasites: The helminth parasites were identified and microphotographed in the University of Benin by a specialist in this field, Professor M. S. O. Aisien and his team in the Laboratory of Parasitology Research, Department of Animal and Environmental Biology, Faculty of Life Sciences, University of Benin, Benin City, Nigeria.
+n of were in the

+University of Benin by a specialist in this field, Professor M. S. O. Aisien and his team in the Laboratory of Parasitology Research, Department of Animal and Environmental Biology, Faculty of Life Sciences, University of Benin, Benin City, Nigeria.